-Christmas and New Year are particularly difficult times for those suffering with mental illness.
+The time over Christmas and New Year is particularly difficult for those suffering with mental illness.
 17 year-old Emma describes her experience:

-“Suffering depression on a day to day basis is hard in itself but over the Christmas period it seems to worsen.
+“Suffering depression on a day to day basis is hard in itself but during winter it seems to worsen.
 Spending time with family who try their best but don’t understand your condition is incredibly challenging.
 Coping alone too is very difficult.”

-Every £10 will provide someone in need with 5 personalised text messages at times they choose, to sustain their health during this busy and chaotic time.
-Your contribution could provide that one message that is the difference between despair and hope on Christmas Day.
+Just £10 will provide someone in need with 5 personalised text messages at times they choose, to sustain their health during this busy and stressful time.

 You can read more about Emma and Amelia’s stories here.